royfds/bible-bot/README.md

 #### even though this is a religious(?) bot:
 ## in memory of my brother Shamil.

-A simple but advanced Bible Bot, which uses getbible.net api to read the whole Bible in 75+ versions inside Telegram.
-In memory of my brother Shamil ❤️
+A simple but advanced Bible Bot, which uses getbible.net api to read the whole Bible in 75+ versions inside Telegram. ❤️

 # bible-bot v3
 version 3 of the bible bot.
 Added a lot of features.